-Ondrej Rosendorf is a Visiting Research Fellow working on the ‘Arms Control and Emerging Technologies’ project with a particular focus on lethal autonomous weapon systems.
-Ondrej is currently enrolled in the doctoral International Relations programme at the Charles University in Prague, where he also works as a researcher in the Peace Research Center Prague and the Experimental Lab for International Security Studies.
+Ondrej Rosendorf is a researcher working on the ‘Arms Control and Emerging Technologies’ project with a particular focus on lethal autonomous weapon systems.
+He is currently enrolled in the doctoral International Relations programme at the Charles University in Prague, where he also works as a researcher in the Peace Research Center Prague and the Experimental Lab for International Security Studies.
 During his studies, he stayed at the University of Copenhagen and the Australian National University.
-He interned in various organizations, including the Ministry of Foreign Affairs of the Czech Republic and NATO.
+Ondrej has also completed internships in various governmental organizations, including the Ministry of Foreign Affairs of the Czech Republic and NATO.

-In his research, Ondrej Rosendorf focuses on public and elite attitudes to the use of military force, military-technological diffusion, and arms control and disarmament.
-Empirically, he is interested mainly in the issue of emerging technologies, such as uninhabited and autonomous weapon systems, and the causes and consequences of their proliferation.
-His research relies primarily on the use of quantitative methods, including survey experiments and basic inferential statistics.
+In his research, Ondrej focuses on public and elite attitudes towards the use of military force, arms control, disarmament, and the diffusion of military innovations.
+Empirically, Ondrej is primarily interested in emerging technologies, such as uninhabited and autonomous weapon systems, and the causes and consequences of their proliferation.
+His research relies on quantitative methods, including survey experiments and inferential statistics.

 Marek Vranka.
 2022.